logicly-au/logicly.com.au/content/insights/drowning-in-data-you-might-be-dealing-with-a-complex-information-challenge.md

 </div>

 ## More example projects.
 Reading through some more of our past work might give you some ideas on how to tackle your own project.
 Here a few more examples of our work with corporate and government clients, and there’s plenty more on <NuxtLink to="/projects">our website</NuxtLink>.

 ### Secure data management for complex stakeholder environments
 We partnered with the Department of Health and over 30 entities in the primary health regional network to consolidate different health service datasets in a new, secure, more accessible information system.
-We navigated the state’s differing laws and statutory requirements to develop an intuitive, feature-rich, national platform in just 6 months.
+We navigated the state’s differing laws and statutory requirements to develop an intuitive, feature-rich, national platform in just 6 months.<br>
 <NuxtLink to="/projects/?article=3&tab=1">Learn more</NuxtLink>

 ### Sophisticated algorithms to protect vulnerable participants
 When we worked with the University of Melbourne’s Centre for Mental Health, we developed an automated alert function to notify study psychologists where specialised and urgent care interventions may be needed to keep participants safe.
-Our sophisticated algorithms recommended appropriate treatment and longitudinal data collection tracked changes over time.
+Our sophisticated algorithms recommended appropriate treatment and longitudinal data collection tracked changes over time.<br>
 <NuxtLink to="/projects/?article=0&tab=0">Learn more</NuxtLink>

 ### Goodbye forms and spreadsheets, hello web platform
 We worked with the National Australia Bank to build a system that creates and delivers personalised performance management surveys to its 40,000+ strong workforce.
 Our solution analyses the high volumes of data efficiently and communicates the results in accessible reports.
-It’s a robust, flexible end-to-end tool that will adapt as the organisation’s needs change.
+It’s a robust, flexible end-to-end tool that will adapt as the organisation’s needs change.<br>
 <NuxtLink to="/projects/?article=0&tab=5">Learn more</NuxtLink>

 ## Want to chat about your project?